raycharius/slack-block-builder/README.md

 **Block Builder** provides a `Paginator` component that assists in producing paginated UI.
 It allows you to dictate the UI to build for each items passed in and provides to the `actionId` all of the data (`page`, `perPage`, `totalPages`, `offset`, `totalItems` ) you need to produce the right page when a user clicks the Next or Previous buttons.

+Note that there is a [demo app available](https://github.com/raycharius/slack-block-builder-demo) that demonstrates how to use components.

-It supports optional customizations, such as:
+The `Paginator` component supports optional customizations, such as:

 `nextButtonText` – Used to pass in custom text for the Next button, but has a default.